epidemicz/juggler/doc/rationale.md

 * The client sends CALL com.example.close
 * A middleware handler intercepts the CALL and emits the `close` websocket frame, which initiates closing the connection.

 A downside is that it makes it harder to cleanly disconnect from different juggler clients and servers, since the close mechanism is implementation/application-specific.
-This is ok given the goal of juggler, which is to build web applications, not for interoperability between heterogeneous systems.
+This is ok given the goal of juggler, which is to build web/mobile applications, not for interoperability between heterogeneous systems.

 ## No whitelisting/dynamic discovery of URIs/channels